 Etonic Landscapes designs and builds gardens across Hampshire — paving, brickwork, sleeper structures, pergolas, and the planting that earns its place around them.
-RHS Silver-judged work.
 Ten years of practice.
+One set of hands on every site.
 No shortcuts.

 Three recent projects across Hampshire — from a small bottom-of-garden patio to a fully resolved garden composition.
 Different scales, same attention.